 If you need to save material on one particular computer for a short period of time (a week or so), please contact the Systems Administrator using the contact us link on the bottom of the page to discuss options.
 If you need long term storage you should obtain a CAS fileserver account.

 All BU students and Faculty have a Google Drive account with unlimited storage, please conside storing files there. (http://drive.google.com)

 Q: How about the classroom computers?

-The classroom computers in Geddes classrooms are erased to have updates installed periodically throught the semester, (usually before a semester starts, Thanksgiving break, and Spring break).
+The classroom computers in Geddes classrooms are erased to have updates installed periodically throught the semester.
 It is best not to store your materials only on the classroom computer.
 We recommend a Flash drive, a Cloud service (like Dropbox, Google Docs) or the CAS fileserver.

 Q: How do I connect to the CAS file server to access a shared folder?